-You will be the Commissioner for the European Neighbourhood Policy and for Enlargement Negotiations.
-You will, in particular, contribute to the work of the High Representative of the Union for Foreign Affairs and Security Policy/Vice-President and will deputise for her (next to other Commissioners) in areas related to Commission competence whenever she sees the necessity to do this.
-As a rule, you will liaise closely with her also for initiatives requiring a decision from the Commission.
+You will be the Commissioner for International Cooperation and Development.
+You will, in particular, contribute to the work of the High-Representative of the Union for Foreign Affairs and Security Policy/Vice-President.
+As a rule, you will liaise with her also for initiatives requiring a decision from the Commission.